soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 ---

 Remember the `<>` function we implemented as an instance of the `Semigroup` type class?
-We said that `Semigroup` is an **abstraction** for things that implements `(<>) :: a -> a -> a`, where  `<>` is associative (`a <> (b <> c) = (a <> b) <> c`).
+We mentioned that `Semigroup` is an **abstraction** for things that implements `(<>) :: a -> a -> a`, where  `<>` is associative (`a <> (b <> c) = (a <> b) <> c`).

-It turns out that things that have an "empty" value and are also an instance of `Semigroup` is quite a common thing.
-For example a string.
+It turns out that having an instance of `Semigroup` and also having a value that represents an "empty" value is a fairly common pattern.
+For example a string can be concatenated, and the empty string can serve as an "empty" value.
-And this is actually a well known **abstraction**.
-This abstraction is called a **monoid**.
+And this is actually a well known **abstraction** called **monoid**.

 ## Monoids

-Actually, maybe "empty" isn't a very good description of what we want, and isn't very useful as an abstraction.
-Instead, we can describe it as what is often called an "identity" element.
-An identity element is one that satisfy the following laws:
+Actually, "empty" isn't a very good description of what we want, and isn't very useful as an abstraction.
+Instead, we can describe it as an "identity" element, which satisfies the following laws:

 - `x <> <identity> = x`
 - `<identity> <> x = x`